TeamCodeStream/codestream-guide/docs/src/features/myorganization.md

 Select "My Organization" to see a list of all members of your CodeStream organization.
-Admins will be identified in the list, and if you are an admin, you'll have a dropdown to assign remove admin priviledges to any member.
+Admins will be identified in the list, and if you are an admin, you'll have a dropdown to assign or remove admin priviledges to any member.

 ![Organization Members](../assets/images/MyOrgMembers.png)